apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/multipartuploader.md

 When implemented by an object store, uploaded data may incur storage charges, even before it is visible in the filesystems.
 Users of this API must be diligent and always perform best-effort attempts to complete or abort the upload.
+The `abortUploadsUnderPath(path)` operation can help here.

 ## Invariants

-All the requirements of a valid MultipartUploader are considered implicit econditions and postconditions: all operations on a valid MultipartUploader MUST result in a new MultipartUploader that is also valid.
+All the requirements of a valid `MultipartUploader` are considered implicit econditions and postconditions:

 The operations of a single multipart upload may take place across different instance of a multipart uploader, across different processes and hosts.